Montreal-Quakers/website/next_steps/discretionary_fund.md

 * Funding should be for one-time or temporary urgent needs
 * An urgent need is defined as one that directly affects the wellbeing of the applicant or of their dependent(s)
 * Each household can receive a maximum of $250 per request, and make a maximum of two requests per year
-* The Monthly Meeting will approve a set amount (currently $1000) each fiscal year for the fund’s budget
+* The Meeting will approve a set amount (currently $1000) each fiscal year for the fund’s budget
   * If the M&C discretionary fund budget is fully spent, the M&C committee must request more funding from the monthly meeting before more donations can be made.
 Otherwise the fund is closed until the next budget year
 * Applicants should explain in writing to a [member](/next_steps/meeting_resources) of the M&C committee (see [Application Questions](#application) below):
   * the reason for the request